inflaton/rap/README.md

-**Repetition-Aware Performance (RAP)** is a novel evaluation metric that quantifies and integrates repetition penalty into the assessment of model perfor- mance, enabling tuning of repetition penalty parameter (RPP).
+**Repetition-Aware Performance (RAP)** is a novel evaluation metric that quantifies and integrates repetition penalty into the assessment of model performance, enabling tuning of repetition penalty parameter (RPP).

 ## Abstract